 Environmental, social, and governance (ESG) is considered by some to be synonymous with the term sustainability, in other circles, it is linked to the investment community.
 No matter which term of reference you associate with, ESG is becoming a must-have for disclosure purposes and has started to come under regulator purview, including the U.S. Securities and Exchange Commission (SEC), the Canadian Securities Administrators, European Commission, where mandatory ESG reporting requirements are currently being developed or have already started to be enforced.

-During the VelocityEHS Accelerate User Conference, three of VelocityEHS’ partners, STP, Fit for Work, and JS Held shared their insights with conference attendees on key components an organization should consider building into their internal programs that support each of the three key pillars of Environment, Social, and Governance.
+During the VelocityEHS Accelerate User Conference, three of VelocityEHS’ partners, STP ComplianceEHS, Fit For Work, and J.S.
+Held shared their insights with conference attendees on key components an organization should consider building into their internal programs that support each of the three key pillars of Environment, Social, and Governance.

 Environment: Reactive Compliance vs Proactive Compliance